tim-clifford/pycalc/README.md

 - exact display (toggled with "mode")
 - last answer - "ans".
 Clear history with "clr"

+To Add (but not by me):
+- implicit "ans" i.e if "/4" is entered
+-

 other infix operators, prefix operators, postfix operators, and constants can be added easily.

 The inferior circle constant, pi, will not be added.